WindHound/iOS/README.md

 iOS 10.3
 ```

-The device type is set to Universal
+The device type is set to Universal.
+Before we deploy, we need to integrate it

 ## Built With